How to market your Maximo consulting firm in 2026

 This sounds obvious, but a lot of consulting firm websites make it harder than it should be to get in touch.
 A "Contact Us" form buried at the bottom of the page is not a conversion path.

-Think about what the right first step is for someone who's interested but not ready to commit.
-For most EAM firms, that's a discovery call or a brief assessment — something low-stakes that gives you both a chance to figure out if there's a fit.
+Consider what the best first step is for someone who’s interested but not ready to commit.
+For most EAM firms, this is a discovery call or a brief assessment.
+It’s a low-pressure way for both sides to see if there’s a good fit.

-Put that offer somewhere visible.
-Give it a name.
-Describe what happens in the call.
-Make it easy to book directly from your calendar.
-Every week you don't have this set up, you're losing potential clients who visited your site, liked what they saw, and couldn't figure out what to do next.
+Make this offer easy to find on your website.
+Give it a clear name and explain what happens during the call.
+Let people book directly from your calendar.
+Every week you don’t have this set up, you’re missing out on potential clients who visited your site, liked what they saw, but didn’t know what to do next.

 Putting it together

-You don't need to do all of this at once.
-The most effective approach is to start with the two or three changes that will have the biggest impact for your firm specifically, execute them well, and build from there.
+You don’t have to do everything at once.
+The best approach is to start with two or three changes that will make the biggest difference for your firm, do them well, and build from there.

-For most Maximo consulting firms, that means: sharpen your positioning, publish one strong piece of content that targets a keyword your buyers are searching, and make it easy to get in touch.
-That alone is enough to separate you from the majority of competitors who have done none of it.
+For most Maximo consulting firms, this means sharpening your positioning, publishing one strong piece of content that targets a keyword your buyers search for, and making it easy to get in touch.
+Doing just these things will set you apart from most competitors who haven’t done any of them.

-The EAM market is active.
-The IBM MAS transition is creating real urgency for a lot of organizations.
-The firms that show up with clear positioning and credible content right now will be well-positioned to win a meaningful share of that work.
+The EAM market is busy, and the IBM MAS transition is creating real urgency for many organizations.
+Firms that present clear positioning and credible content now will be in a strong position to win a significant share of this work.

 Max Content Solutions helps Maximo and EAM service companies build the marketing presence that matches the quality of their work.
 Learn how we can help →